isomerpages/mci-m3-old/_focus-areas/2-empowering-and-mentoring-our-youths.md

 All our empowerment programmes are anchored on a mentoring-centric model, where the youth can interact and learn from mentors and young professionals.
 Through this, we aim to develop a vibrant Malay/Muslim youth core, inspiring each youth to continue to pay it forward and give back to the community.

-### **Empowerment Programmes**

-Our youth have access to a selection of gender-specific mentoring programmes:

-* Pathfinders, caters to male students, helping them develop their capabilities through proactive mentoring, and by providing insights to National Service.
-Led by Malay/Muslim volunteers from the Singapore Armed Forces, Pathfinders is offered at the various M<sup>3</sup>@Town.

-* Empowerment Programmes for Boys (EPB) and Empowerment Programme for Girls (EPG?) are gender-specific programmes with pilots offered at the Institutes of Technical Education (ITE) Youth Spaces.

-* The national level Empowerment Programme for Youths programme focusses on engaging the general Malay/Muslim youth through civic participation of community and national-level activities.
-Look out for it at M<sup>3</sup>@Towns.

 ### **Resource Directory**

 Mentoring opportunities, youth services and programmes as well as resources such as toolkits and grants.
 Locate these and more available resource for youths and youth-related organisations in our Resource Directory.